Countering discrimination based on religion and protecting freedom of religion or belief in Europe

 to peaceful coexistence and social cohesion.

-and discrimination on grounds of religion or belief affect both
+on the grounds of religion or belief affect both majority and minority

-and other settings.
-This constitutes a pragmatic means of ensuring
+ways constitute a pragmatic means of ensuring the effective and

-the effective and full enjoyment of freedom of religion, allowing
+full enjoyment of freedom of religion, allowing all religious groups

 11. The Assembly highlights the special responsibility of public